UEFA Euro 2004 final: Post-match

-Greece's German manager Otto Rehhagel became the first person to coach a nation other than his own to victory in a major championship.
+Greece's German manager Otto Rehhagel became the first person to coach a nation other than his own to victory in the UEFA European Championship.
 He said after the game that "it was an unusual achievement for Greek football and especially for European football".
 He accepted that Portugal had been the better team technically, but that Greece had won as a result of taking their chances in the game.
 Charisteas said "We're the best team in Europe and we deserved it", going on to add that it was a "unique moment, which many of us may never experience again".
 Zagorakis was named as man of the match, and was also given the player-of-the-tournament award by UEFA.
 Gérard Houllier, one of the decision-makers for the latter award, commented that "Throughout the tournament, as well as in the final against Portugal, he showed leadership quality and skill and technical ability as well as his character".
 When interviewed, Zagorakis said "I want to congratulate the players.
 We proved once again that the Greek soul is, and always will be, our strength."
 After returning home on 5 July, Greece's players held a celebration in the Panathenaic Stadium, and more than 100,000 supporters assembled on the streets between the airport and the stadium to welcome them back.
 Alluding to construction delays for the upcoming Olympic Games in Athens, Prime Minister Kostas Karamanlis said "These boys taught us a lesson as to what Greeks can do when we really believe in something".